Taeyang: 2006–2008: Early beginnings and debut with Big Bang

-Following the release of several single albums, BigBang's first album, Big Bang Vol. 1 – Since 2007, was a moderate success, and included Taeyang's first solo song "Ma Girl".
-The group achieved mainstream success with the release of the song "Lies" (Korean: 거짓말; Revised Romanization: Geojitmal) from their first extended play Always (2007).
-This was followed by "Last Farewell" (Korean: 마지막 인사; Revised Romanization: Majimak Insa) from Hot Issue (2007) and "Day by Day" (Korean:하루하루; Revised Romanization: Haru Haru) from Stand Up (2008); both were also chart-toppers.
+Following the release of several single albums, BigBang's first album, Big Bang Vol. 1, was a moderate success, and included Taeyang's first solo song "Ma Girl".
+The group achieved mainstream success with the release of the song "Lies" from their first extended play (EP) Always (2007).
+This was followed by "Last Farewell" from Hot Issue (2007) and "Haru Haru" from Stand Up (2008); both were also chart-toppers.